Baaj Nwaavjo I'tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument

 Baaj Nwaavjo I'tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument is a United States national monument that protects over 900000 acre surrounding the Grand Canyon in northern Arizona.
-President Joe Biden established it as a monument under the authority of the Antiquities Act on August 8, 2023, to be managed by the United States Forest Service within Kaibab National Forest and the Bureau of Land Management as part of the National Landscape Conservation System.
+President Joe Biden established it as a monument under the authority of the Antiquities Act on August 8, 2023, to be managed by the United States Forest Service within Kaibab National Forest and the Bureau of Land Management as part of the National Conservation Lands.
 While the area was already protected from most development, the monument designation made permanent a 20-year moratorium on new uranium mining put in place in 2012.
 The name combines the Havasupai words for "where tribes roam" and Hopi words for "our ancestral footprints", and many sites are considered sacred to the peoples who have lived in the region since time immemorial.

 Geography and features

 The national monument includes three large segments: to the south of Grand Canyon National Park, the 388,376 acre entire Tusayan Ranger District of the Kaibab National Forest; to the northeast, 529,242 acre of Bureau of Land Management (BLM) lands south of Vermilion Cliffs National Monument and east of the forest's North Kaibab Ranger District, including House Rock Valley; and to the northwest, BLM lands west of the North Kaibab Ranger District and south of the Kaibab Indian Reservation on the Kanab Plateau, including part of Kanab Creek Wilderness.
 It excludes state and private lands within the outer boundaries of each section.

 The total area of 917,618 acre is smaller than the 1,069,970 acre proposed in legislation.
 The monument spans a range of elevations across the Colorado Plateau and its ecosystems include the Mojave Desert; Great Basin grasslands, woodlands, and scrublands; and subalpine conifer forests and grasslands.
 It protects significant aquifer and watershed resources that feed the Colorado River, including the Kanab Creek.

 It includes four areas of critical environmental concern: Moonshine Ridge, Kanab Creek, Johnson Spring, and Marble Canyon.

 The monument includes more than 3,000 historic and cultural sites.
 These include cliff dwellings, petroglyphs, building remnants, troves of pottery, and sites with ancient stone tools.
 Sites on the National Register of Historic Places include the Hull Cabin Historic District, Red Butte Airfield, Grandview Lookout Tower and Cabin, and Moqui Ranger Station.

 The Arizona Trail passes through the southern segment of the monument.